 Salt and Pepper to taste

-- Sprinkle Flour over the Beef so it’s all coated and then sauté in batches.
-You don’t want the meat cooked through just so it is sealed and nicely browned.
+- Sprinkle Flour over the Beef so it’s all coated and then sear in batches.
+You don’t want the meat cooked through just so it’s sealed and nicely browned.
 Then set aside.

 - Add a little more oil to the slow cooker and then add the garlic and onion.
 Fry until onion becomes translucent/soften.

-- Add the Mushrooms, Carrots and Parsnips and fry until the mushrooms start to soften.
+- Add the Mushrooms, Carrots and Parsnips and fry until the mushrooms soften.

 - Place the lid on and switch the slow cooker to Slow cook on High for 4 hours.
 Stirring occasionally.

 - After 4 hours check the meat and if it’s tender switch the slow cooker over to slow cook.
 (If it’s not keep checking it every half hour until it is).
 Add the peas and corn and let cook for another 10 minutes, then it’s ready to serve or can remain on slow cook until you’re ready to eat.

 Since there are potatoes within the stew, this meal can be eaten as it.
 To make it last over a few more meals we have served it with crusty bread, garlic bread or rice.